 - Slow down your life.
 This may mean cancelling kids’ activities or finding someone else to chauffeur.
 Take yourself out of commitments, responsibilities outside the home, and false standards you’ve put on yourself to “be involved” in everything.
 Limit activities per week vigilantly and just stay at home.

-- Take a 48 hour mommy vacay if at all possible.
-And no, it doesn’t have to cost a lot.
+- Take a 48 hour mommy vacation if you’re able.
+It doesn’t have to cost a lot.

-- Read <Say Goodbye to Survival Mode and put it into effect in your life.
+- Read this NYT bestselling book called Say Goodbye To Survival Mode and put it into practice.
 You won’t be sorry.

 Relationship Stresses and Struggles